pbj-writes/project_mkdocs_material/docs/reuse.md

 ## Product Names (Multiple)

 Now, I have two (or more) products.
-Let's call them:
+I'll call them:

 - {{ productName1 }}
 - {{ productName2 }}